-Fencing and signage are required along the entire upland edge of buffer both during construction and upon completion of the project.
-See KZC 90.190.
-For voluntary restoration, see KZC 90.35 and 90.40 For code enforcement to correct an illegal modification to a wetland or buffer, see KZC 90.205.
-Wetlands and buffers shall be placed in recorded critical area easements or tracts for perpetual protection and maintenance.
+Exhibit A Kirkland Zoning C TCAL AREAS: WETLANDS, DR LAKES, FISH AND WILDLIFE ERVATION AREAS, AND FREQUENTLY F 1 and Wildlife, and the off-site portion of the corridor is already protected via an existing conservation easement, critical areas regulations, or other legal requirement, the portion of the corridor on-site must also be protected by a similar legal protection.
+All other applicable criteria found in 90.55 must also be met.
+The evaluation of presence or absence of the conditions described above must be completed as part of the critical areas report.
+If no such corridor is present to protect, the standard buffers alone may be used with the other applicable criteria contained in 90.55.
+If an option for protection of a corridor, as defined under (a) above, exists on the parcel, but is not provided, standard buffer widths must be increased by 33%. • Fencing and signage are required along the entire upland edge of buffer both during construction and upon completion of the project.
+See KZC 90.190. • For voluntary restoration, see KZC 90.35 and 90.40. • For code enforcement to correct an illegal modification to a wetland or buffer, see KZC 90.205. • Wetlands and buffers shall be placed in recorded critical area easements or tracts for perpetual protection and maintenance.
 See KZC 90.210.
 Structure Setback from Buffer 10-foot-wide structure setback is required from upland edge of the entire buffer.
-Improvements listed in KZC 90.140 are permitted in the setback Activities, improvements and uses are prohibited within wetlands and associated buffers, except those exempted or permitted subject to development standards in KZC 90.35 and 90.40, or those approved under a City review process in Activities, Improvements and Uses in Wetlands this chapter.
-Modification to Modification to a wetland and related impacts to buffers require approval pursuant to a Process I, Wetlands, Related Chapter 145 KZC along with a critical area report, mitigation sequencing, and compensatory mitigation plan.
-See KZC 90.110, 90.145 and 90.150.
-Impacts to Associated Buffers Buffer standard may be modified for vehicular access to a property that is both a legal building site and a buildable site pursuant to KZC 90.40 and for an interrupted buffer pursuant to KZC 90.120.
+Improvements listed in KZC 90.140 are permitted in the setback.
+Activities, Improvements and Uses in Wetlands Activities, improvements and uses are prohibited within wetlands and associated buffers, except those exempted or permitted subject to development standards in KZC 90.35 and 90.40, or those approved under a City review process in this chapter.
+Modification to Wetlands, Related Impacts to Associated Buffers • Modification to a wetland and related impacts to buffers require approval pursuant to a Process I, Chapter 145 KZC along with a critical area report, mitigation sequencing, and compensatory mitigation plan.
+See KZC 90.110, 90.145 and 90.150. • Buffer standard may be modified for vehicular access to a property that is both a legal building site and a buildable site pursuant to KZC 90.40 and for an interrupted buffer pursuant to KZC 90.120.
 Also, see nonconformances pursuant to KZC 90.185.
 Isolated Category IV wetlands less than 4,000 square feet and wetlands less than 1,000 square feet pursuant to KZC 90.60 are not required to meet mitigation sequencing, but compensatory mitigation is required pursuant to KZC 90.150.